DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Experiments

 \textbf{Setup.} As shown in \Cref{fig:real}, we conduct real-world experiments on a bimanual AgileX platform equipped with two robotic arms, each with six degrees of freedom and a parallel gripper.
 The system is instrumented with three RGB cameras: one fixed camera mounted at an elevated central viewpoint and two wrist-mounted cameras, one on each arm.

-\textbf{Task Setting.} We design three representative manipulation tasks: (1) bimanual collaborative lifting of a pot (\textit{Pot Lift}); (2) grasping elongated vegetables and placing them into the pot, where the object position and pose are varied (\textit{Place Veg. to Pot}); and (3) grasping a block and placing it onto a plate with varying height (\textit{Place Block to Plate}).
-For each task, we collect 100 trajectories for training.
-During evaluation, we run 40 trials per task and report both task success rate and completion speed.
+\textbf{Task Setting.} We design six representative manipulation tasks: (1) grasping moving objects from a conveyor (\textit{Grasp Moving Objects}); (2) sorting different vegetables (\textit{Sort Vegetables}); (3) placing different vegetables into a pot (\textit{Place Veg. to Pot (Object Variation)}); (4) collaboratively lifting a pot with both arms (\textit{Pot Lift}); (5) placing vegetables with varying poses into a pot (\textit{Place Veg. to Pot (Pose Variation)}); and (6) placing a block onto a plate of varying height (\textit{Place Block to Plate (Height Variation)}).
+For each task, we collect 100 training trajectories.
+During evaluation, we conduct 40 trials per task and report the success rate.